The irreducible components of the primal cohomology of the theta divisor of an abelian fivefold: The smoothness of the total spaces and

-We first eliminate the case $h^0 (M) \geq 4$.
-Consider the image of $l$ in $\cR_6$.
-By \cite{SmithVarley1985-A5}, the branch divisor of the Prym map $P :\cR_6 \ra \cA_5$ is $N'_0$.
-The inverse image of $N'_0$ in $\cR_6$ is the union of the ramification divisor $R$ and the anti-ramification divisor $R'$.
-By \cite[Theorem 6.5]{FarkasGrushevskySalvatiManniVerra} we have $h^0 (M) \geq 4$ if and only if the double cover $D_t \ra C_t$ belongs to $R$.
-Using the formula in \cite[Corollary 7.3]{FarkasGrushevskySalvatiManniVerra} for the divisor class of $R$ we compute that the degree of $R$ on the image of $l$ is $0$.
-Since $l$ is generic, it does not lie in $R$ hence it does not intersect $R$.

-It also follows from the above argument that the Prym map is everywhere of maximal rank on the image of $l$ in $\cR_6$.
-In particular, by \cite{DonagiSmith81}, the curve $C_t$ is not hyperelliptic or trigonal.
+\item \\ We first show that the image of $l$ in $\cR_6$ does not intersect $R$ and describe the singular points of the theta divisors at the points of $l\cap R'$ and $l\cap P^{-1} \theta_{null}$.\\ Let $t$ be a point of $l$ whose image lies in $N_0$ and let $P_t$ be the Prym variety of the cover $f_t := f |_{D_t} : D_t \ra C_t$.
+By \cite[pp. 342-343]{Mumford-PrymI-1974}, a singular point of the theta divisor $\T_t$ of $P_t$ corresponds to an invertible sheaf $M$ of canonical norm on $D_t$ such that, either $h^0 (M) \geq 4$, or $h^0(M) =2$ and there exists an invertible sheaf $N$ on $C_t$ with $h^0 (M\otimes f_t^*N^{-1}) >0$.\\ By \cite[Theorem 6.5]{FarkasGrushevskySalvatiManniVerra} we have $h^0 (M) \geq 4$ if and only if the double cover $D_t \ra C_t$ belongs to $R$.\\ Using the formula in \cite[Corollary 7.3]{FarkasGrushevskySalvatiManniVerra} for the divisor class of $R$ we compute that the degree of $R$ on the image of $l$ is $0$.
+Since $l$ is generic, it does not lie in $R$ hence it does not intersect $R$.\\ It also follows from the above argument that the Prym map is everywhere of maximal rank on the image of $l$ in $\cR_6$.
+In particular, by \cite{DonagiSmith81}, the curve $C_t$ is not hyperelliptic or trigonal.\\ We therefore have $M = f_t^* N (B)$ for an effective divisor $B$ on $D_t$ and a line bundle $N$ on $C_t$ of degree $4$ or $5$ such that $h^0 (N) =2$.
+By \cite[Proposition 7.1]{FarkasGrushevskySalvatiManniVerra}, when $N$ has degree $4$, the cover $D_t \ra C_t$ belongs to the antiramification divisor $R'$.
+When $N$ has degree $5$, $M=f_t^* N$ is a singular point of order $2$ on $\T_t$, hence the cover $D_t \ra C_t$ belongs to the inverse image of $\theta_{null}$ in $\cR_6$.